OfficalCharlesMenu/CharlesMenu/README.md

-# This is only an concept progress has stopped because I stopped learning to code because I like electronic engineering aka making PCBs more you can still make a pull request if you know how to code and are willing to help I will still help make some decisions if somebody comes but if somebody wants to completely take over you can ask too.
+# This is only an concept.

+Progress has stopped because I stopped learning to code because I like electronic engineering aka making PCBs more

+# You can still make a pull request if you know how to code and are willing to help I will still help make some decisions if somebody helps code but doesn't want to lead the project but if somebody wants to completely take over they can.

 # CharlesMenu
 Welcome to charles menu... make a  pull request if you want to  help EARLY DEVELOPMENT